-This makes it great for cooking anything that requires medium heat or -high heat.
+This makes it great for any recipe that requires medium heat or -high heat.
 They’re also excellent because they give your food this unique smoky flavor.

 Many people struggle to build a long-lasting charcoal fire.
 That can be a problem if you’re barbecuing something that takes a long time to cook.

 So how do you get the charcoal in a charcoal grill to burn for a really long time?

 Continue reading to learn the tips that will help you keep your charcoal grill hot for as long as you need.

 The common types of charcoal are BBQ charcoal briquettes, natural lump charcoal, and hardwood briquettes.

 Since we’re focusing on the burn time in this article, lump charcoal is not the best option.